John Paul Getty Jr.: Marriages

 His first marriage was to Abigail "Gail" Harris, a former water polo champion.
 They divorced in 1964, having had four children: John Paul Getty III, Mark Getty, Ariadne Getty, and Aileen Getty.
 John Paul Getty III remained in Italy with his mother Gail and attended St. George's British International School in Rome.

 His second marriage was to the Dutch actress, model and style icon Talitha Pol, stepdaughter of painter Augustus John's daughter Poppet, on 10 December 1966.
 The couple adopted a hippie lifestyle, spending much time in Great Britain and Morocco during the 1960s.
 The two posed for an iconic photograph on a rooftop in Marrakesh, Morocco, in January 1969.
 The photo, taken by Patrick Lichfield, shows Talitha Getty crouched down leaning on a wall and her husband in the background in a hooded djellaba and sunglasses.
 The photo appeared in the September 1999 issue of Vogue magazine and is part of the collection of the National Portrait Gallery in London.
 Two and a half years after the photo was taken, Talitha died of a heroin overdose on 11 July 1971.
 She was survived by her son with Getty, Tara Gabriel Gramophone Galaxy Getty (born June 1968), an ecological conservationist in Africa.
 Tara attended Milton Abbey School in the village of Milton Abbas, near the market town of Blandford Forum in Dorset, South West England.
-In 1994, he married for the third time to Victoria Holdsworth.
+In 1994, Sir Paul married for the third time to Victoria Holdsworth.